 The EU also needs public-private partnerships (PPP).
 Best practices from the best performing partnerships should be shared more effectively.
 For the success of the PPP, the deep commitment of all members from the beginning is crucial.
-PPP must offer real added value, especially to business partners.
+The role of PPPs should be reinforced.
+At the same time, PPP must offer real added value, especially to business partners.
 The Commission has proposed a portfolio of additional partnerships for Horizon Europe.
-This must be a flexible process.
+The proposal and the selection must be a flexible process.

 As we are entering into the new period of European competitiveness, increasing funding for RDI activities must be ensured.
 Moreover, the innovation funding intensity growth for industrial renewal and digitalization must be evidenced.
-Excellence and expected impact to the long-term competitiveness are the key criteria, when making decisions on related programmes.
+The take-up of RDI results remains a challenge in the EU.
+It should continue to prioritize improving the EU's ability to translate scientific discoveries into market solutions.
+More efforts are needed to bridge the gap between scientific research, innovation, and the market.
+Excellence and expected impact to the long-term competitiveness are the key criteria, when making decisions on related programs.
 To increase the impact of the public funding the commission should create attractive incentives for companies to intensify their RDI investments.